<%@LANGUAGE="JAVASCRIPT" CODEPAGE="1252"%> ShatterColors Literary Review: Fiction, Poetry, Nonfiction, Interview

 Matthew Dexter

-Short Story: The Pirate Suitor
+Short Stories: 1) The Pirate Suitor 2) The Time Capsule

 Matthew Dexter is an American freelance writer living in majestic Cabo San Lucas, Mexico, where he writes memoirs, novels, poetry, press releases, journalism articles, short stories of literary fiction, and everything else in between.
 His work has been published in numerous magazines and newspapers in the United States and abroad.
 He can be contacted at MatthewBDexter@aol.com.